 Hire a local guide:

-It’s a good idea to hire a local guide who is familiar with the area and can help you navigate through difficult terrain.
+Hire a local guide for expert terrain navigation.
 A local guide can also provide valuable insights into the local culture and traditions.